nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 | hugemem	| 3 days	| 64	| 64	| 62 GB | The 4TB node – when it is available for batch processing. |
 | gpu	| 3 days	| 12	| 4 + 2 GPUs	| 3 GB | 2 GPGPUs per node. |

+### Accounting for CPUs, Memory, and GPUs

+For the purposes of project accounting, jobs which use more memory per CPU than is indicated in the table above will be counted as having occupied the equivalent number of CPUs. "bigmem" CPUs count as 2 ordinary CPUs and "hugemem" CPUs as 4.
+GPUs count as 56 CPUs.

+### Other limits

+No individual job can request more than 20,000 CPU hours.

+By default no user can put more than 1000 jobs in the queue at a time.
+This limit will be relaxed for those who need to submit large numbers of jobs, provided that they undertake to do it with job arrays.

 ### Quality of Service

 In addition to the partitions, each job has a "QoS", with the default QoS for a job being determined by the allocation class of its project.
 Specifying `--qos=debug` will override that and give the job very high priority, but is subject to strict limits: 15 minutes per job, and only 1 job at a time per user.

 ## Slurm scripts